subquery/documentation/docs/README.md

     <div>
       <h2 class="title">Get a Kickstart with Our <span>Quick Start Guide</span></h2>
       <p><strong>Build your first SubQuery blockchain project in less than 10 mins with simple guided steps.</strong>
-      <p>Start querying data for your dApps within a few steps.
+      <p>Start querying data for your dApps with a few steps.
 Try our starter projects on your most loved blockchain network.
-Explore and modify important files, and understand how SubQuery works.
+Explore and modify important files and understand how SubQuery works.
       </p>
       <span class="button">
         <router-link :to="{path: '/quickstart/quickstart.html'}">